Sanofi-Public/PMCB-scGFT/README.md

 ```

 `statsScGFT` requires a Seurat object that includes synthesized cells (`object`)
-and the same character variable from the original object metadata used for
+and a character variable from the original object metadata (`groups`).
-synthesis (`groups`).
-It calculates the likelihood that synthesized cells will
-have the same identity (belong to same `groups`) as their original counterparts.
+It calculates the likelihood that synthesized cells will have the same identity
-It also reports the relative deviation of synthesized gene expression profiles from
+as their original counterparts.
+It also reports the relative deviation of
-original cells.
+synthesized gene expression profiles from original cells.

 </details>